kor-ui/kor-docs/src/assets/docs/introduction/custom-themes/index.md

 Kor comes with 2 standard themes: `light` and `dark`.
 If necessary for branding purposes, additional themes can be created and/or the standard ones can be tweaked.

-Because the color system in **Kor** is based on opacities, only a few base and/or accent colors would have to be switched in order to define a new and coherent theme.
+Since the  **Kor**'s color system is based on opacities, very few base and/or accent colors would have to be switched in order to define a new and coherent theme.

 <iframe src="./assets/docs/introduction/custom-themes/custom.html" height="640px"></iframe>

 ---

+## Defining a Theme

 Theming affects the components by changing **colors** and/or **fonts**.
 To do it, simply define the css variables in your app.
 It is not recommended modifying the `kor-styles.css` file directly, since this would corrupt the library and affect future upgrades.